What are Avalon’s onboard guidelines and services?

 The language on board is English.
 All staff, crew, and tour guides speak English.
 All announcements and commentary will be in English.

-Each ship has a shop area offering accessories, film, souvenirs, and some select personal and toiletry items.
-There is no shop on board the Ganges Voyager in India.
+Each ship has a shop area offering souvenirs and some select personal and toiletry items.
+There is no shop on board ships in India or the Galápagos.

 Ships provide in-room safes.